-Item uses these practice principles: Reflective practice, Partnerships with families, High expectations for every child, Respectful relationships and responsive engagement, Equity and diversity, Assessment for learning and development, Integrated teaching and learning approaches, Partnerships with professionals.
+Item uses these practice principles: Partnerships with families, Respectful relationships and responsive engagement, Equity and diversity, Partnerships with professionals, Reflective practice, High expectations for every child, Assessment for learning and development, Integrated teaching and learning approaches

 Item responds to these sub-outcomes: Children become strong in their social, emotional and spiritual wellbeing.

-Social workers, using a capability-building approach, work with kindergarten teachers, parents and families through case consultation, provision of group training and other discipline-specific services to enhance children's wellbeing or access and inclusion.
-Social workers are required to work within the Victorian Early Years Learning and Development Framework.
+Social workers, using an approach that builds on existing skills and knowledge, work with educators and parents/carers through case consultation, provision of group training and other discipline-specific services to enhance children's wellbeing or access and inclusion.
+Social work interventions can augment other psycho-social support and capability building occurring at your service.

-Target population: early childhood educators and teachers, children and families.
+Target population: early childhood educators, children and families.

-Program adaptability: services should consider, in consultation with a social worker, what the needs of their staff and children are and how best they may be supported by a social worker.
+Program adaptability: services should consider, in consultation with a social worker and/or family support worker, the needs of their staff and children, and how best they may be supported.